AthenZ/k8s-athenz-sia/.github/pull_request_template.md

 - [ ] TODO: Write TODOs

 ## Checklist (Developers)
+- [ ] Background is defined
-- [ ] Background and TODOs are defined
+- [ ] TODOs from associated issue are copied above
 - [ ] Assignee is set
 - [ ] Labels are set
 - [ ] Title is checked